EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 fbImage: local-leaders-stemming-eviction-crisis.jpg
 ---

-The outcomes of the more than seven million eviction cases filed in America each year can be radically different depending on where they happen.
+<span class="dropcap red">T</span>he outcomes of the more than seven million eviction cases filed in America each year can be
+radically different depending on where they happen.
 The experience of a tenant in {{< smartlink "Philadelphia" "https://evictionlab.org/eviction-tracking/philadelphia-pa/" >}}, where there are currently 4 filings per 100 renter households, could vary greatly from a tenant in
 {{< smartlink "Las Vegas" "https://evictionlab.org/eviction-tracking/las-vegas-nv/" >}}, where this rate is in double digits.
 This difference often relies on the policies and